-80. In accordance with the survey and consultation illustrate that few fishpond may be impacted due to construction of substations though these lands have been purchased through the negotiation process.
-The fish pond owner and the local fisherman request for the adequate compensation for the loss of income as well as requested to harvest fish stock within the BREB's declared timeline.
+72. In accordance with the survey and consultation illustrate that few fishponds may be impacted due to construction of substations though these lands have been purchased through the negotiation process.
+The fishpond owner and the local fisherman request for the adequate compensation for the loss of income as well as requested to harvest fish stock within the BREB's declared timeline.